rNeomy/reader-view/README.md

-## Reader View (a browwser extension)
+## Reader View (a browser extension)

-Strips away clutter like buttons, background images, and changes the page's text size, contrast and layout for better readability
+Strips away clutter like buttons, background images, and changes the page's text size, contrast, and layout for better readability

 ### Preview